muarshad01/LLM/Notes/lecture21_notes.md

 * 10:00

-discontinuity at x equal to zero which
-10:06
-makes it not differentiable J activation
-10:09
-on the other hand is smooth throughout
+* First Advantage: ReLU discontinuity at x=0, which makes it not differentiable.
+JELU activation on the other hand is smooth throughout so it's differentiable across all X.
-10:11
-so it's differentiable across all X
-10:13
-that's the first Advantage the second
-10:15
-Advantage is that it's not zero for
-10:17
-Negative X so that solves the dead
-10:20
-neuron problem even if the output of a
-10:22
-neuron after is negative even if it goes
-10:25
-through J it will not become zero so the
-10:28
-neuron won't become dead it will still
-10:30
-keep on contributing to the learning
-10:31
-process that's the second reason so
-10:33
+* Second Advantage is that it's not zero for Negative X so that solves the dead neuron problem even if the output of a neuron after is negative even if it goes through JELU it will not become zero so the neuron won't become dead it will still keep on contributing to the learning process that's the second reason.

-first reason is differentiability second
+1. first reason is differentiability
-10:36
-reason is it prevents the dead neuron
+2. second reason is it prevents the dead neuron problem
-10:38
-problem and third reason is that it just
+3. third reason is that it just seems to work better than ReLU

-10:40
-seems to work better than Ru when we do
+4.  when we do
 10:43
 experiments with
 10:44